 All of this information represents data you can use to reevaluate your Facebook strategy going forward.
 Instead of throwing good money after bad, you can make more of the content that your followers want to see.

 But if you take the time to create great content, engage your followers, and be strategic about boosting posts, you can maximize your reach without blowing through your social advertising budget.
 Organic reach isn’t as easy as it used to be, but you do have some control over how and when your followers see your content.

-Looking for more tips on how to
+Looking for more tips on how to maximise your reach online?

 Don’t get left behind in the social media and the digital marketing revolution!
 REACH your community and grow your business.

 If you have any questions or feedback, please don’t hesitate to touch base with me anytime.
 Slight Edge Digital is here to help your local business online!